awsdocs/aws-direct-connect-user-guide/doc_source/Colocation.md

 An AWS Direct Connect connection can provide access to resources in other Regions\.
 For more information, see [Accessing a remote AWS Region](remote_regions.md)\.

 **Note**
 If the cross connect is not completed within 90 days, the authority granted by the LOA\-CFA expires\.
 To renew a LOA\-CFA that has expired, you can download it again from the AWS Direct Connect console\.
-For more information, see [Downloading the LOA\-CFA](create-connection.md#create-connection-loa-cfa)\.
+For more information, see [Download the LOA\-CFA](create-connection.md#create-connection-loa-cfa)\.

 **Topics**
 + [Africa \(Cape Town\)](#cross-connect-af-south-1)